 Artificial intelligence (AI) and machine learning technologies are becoming increasingly prevalent in various industries, and AV control systems are no exception.
-Integration with AI and machine learning algorithms allows for smarter, more intuitive control systems that can understand user behavior, adapt to preferences, and even make autonomous decisions.
+Integration with AI and machine learning algorithms allows for smarter, more intuitive control systems to understand user behavior, adapt to preferences, and even make autonomous decisions.

 The rise of voice assistants like Amazon Alexa and Google Assistant has sparked a demand for voice-controlled AV systems.
 In the future, AV control systems will likely incorporate advanced natural language processing algorithms to accurately interpret and execute voice commands, making the user experience more seamless and convenient.